 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 A rich educational background and on the job experience prepares counselors to deal with any situation that may arise throughout their career.
 It also helps them provide the best possible care to their patients, who are counting on them.
 For these reasons, Wisconsin law requires future counselors to obtain at least a master’s degree in counseling or a very closely related field.
-The program must be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE).
+The program must be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 During this training, you will cover topics like human growth and development, social and cultural foundations, group dynamics, appraisal of individuals and much more.

 What Are the Supervised Experience Requirements to Beceome a Counselor in Wisconsin?